 All candidates submitting a thesis must defend it in a formal, public forum.
 The specific nature, procedure and requirements of the thesis are to be arranged by the candidate and his adviser with the approval of appropriate departmental faculty members or chairs.
-Policies and standards for establishing a committee and for preparation and submission are outlined in documents from the

-Division of Graduate Studies and individual departments.
-All procedures must be followed.
+Policies and standards for establishing a committee and for preparation and submission are outlined in documents from the Graduate Studies office and individual departments.
+Continuous enrollment is required and all procedures must be followed.